-In postal events, players are required to file claims to win or draw based on any type of exceeding of time limits.
-The requirement is for players to file their claim within 40 days from the day the claim was first valid.
-If no claim is filed within those 40 days and no moves have been made during that time by either player, the game shall be scored by the TD as a double default.
+For international events that began prior to 1.1.2015: In events where players are still required to file a claim to win by time default, players are required to file their claim within 40 days from the day the claim was first valid.
+If no claim is filed within those 40 days, the game shall be scored by the TD as double default.